 - Other ‘grooming’ behaviour giving rise to concerns of a broader child protection nature e.g. inappropriate text/email messages or images, gifts, socialising etc (see Section 15 Sexual Offences Act 2003);

 - Possession of indecent photographs/pseudo-photographs of children;

 - Qualified/unqualified staff becoming involved in a relationship with an ex pupil under the age of 18, who is no longer at the school;

 - Inappropriate Physical restraint or physical harm to a child.

-Reference may be made to the DfES ‘Guidance for safe Working Practice for Adults who work with Children and Young People: and Safeguarding Children and Safer Recruitment in Education: The allegations may relate to the person’s behaviour at work, at home or in another setting.
+Reference may be made to the DfES ‘Guidance for safe Working Practice for Adults who work with Children and Young People: and Keeping Children Safe in Education: The allegations may relate to the person’s behaviour at work, at home or in another setting.

 It may concern, for example, a paid employee, unpaid volunteer, child-minder, approved foster carer or prospective adopter.

 In the context of this procedure, the term “employer” means the organisation that has a working relationship with the person against whom the allegation has been made and includes voluntary organisations, employment agencies, fostering services, child minder services, youth clubs and others.

 Allegations of historical abuse should be responded to in the same way as current concerns.
 Anyone over the age of 18, making a historical allegation of abuse needs to contact the Police in the first instance, it will then be the Police who refer to the LADO as per procedures.